afser10/immo-documentation-TEST/web-app/content/en/_index.md

 ---
-title : "Furnished Floorplan Documentation"
+title : "Furnishing Floorplans Documentation"
 description: "TEST1"
-lead: "Here you will find detailed information how to use Furnished Floorplan product."
+lead: "Here you will find detailed information how to use Furnishing Floorplans product."
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false